ccbogel/QualCoder/README.md

 The `py` command uses the most recent installed versionof python.
 You can use a specific version on your Windows, if you have many pythons installed, e.g. `py -3.8`  See discussion here: [Difference between py and python](https://stackoverflow.com/questions/50896496/what-is-the-difference-between-py-and-python-in-the-terminal)  You can run the cmd.exe as described above, and type `py` and Enter.
 The first line will tell you which version of python that command runs.
 To exit, press Ctrl Z.

 Run QualCoder from cmd.exe
-Move to the correct Drive.  e.g. C:  or P: or whatever the letter for the drive where qualcoder is stored.
+Move to the QualCoder-master folder, then type

-Then type `py -m qualcoder`
+`py -m qualcoder`

 Run by double-click
 Open the QualCoder-master\qualcoder folder.
 Double-click the __main__.py file to run.
 You can make a shortcut to this file and keep the shortcut on the desktop.